pomsky-lang/website/content/docs/reference/grammar.md

 ## Note about this grammar

-Even though this grammar is written using pomsky syntax, it isn't actually accepted by the pomsky compiler, because it uses cyclic variables.
+Even though this grammar is written using Pomsky syntax, it isn't actually accepted by the pomsky compiler, because it uses cyclic variables.